-2014 2013 Carrying value Fair value Carrying value Fair value Financial assets: Available-for-sale financial asset € 196,000,000 € 196,000,000 € 278,457,813 € 278,457,813 Financial liabilities: Perpetual capital notes € 306,250,000 € 196,000,000 € 306,250,000 € 278,457,813
+31st Dec 15 31st Dec 14 Financial assets: Carrying value Fair value Carrying value Fair value Available-for-sale financial assets € 252,656,250 € 252,656,250 E 196,000,000 € 196,000,000 Financial liabilities: Perpetual Capital Notes € 306,250,000 € 252,656,250 € € 306.250.000 € 196.000.000

-There is no active market for the available-for-sale financial asset and accordingly there is no market price available to determine its fair value.
+There is no active market for the available-for-sale financial assets and accordingly there is no market price available to determine their fair value.

-The Company has issued perpetual capital notes to highly sophisticated investors.
+The Company has issued perpetual Capital Notes to highly sophisticated investors.
 The only material asset of the Company is the available-for-sale financial asset and there is no credit enhancement within the Company.
-The terms and conditions of the available-for-sale financial asset are exactly matched to that of the perpetual capital notes, except for the 1.3 basis point difference between the respective coupon rates.
-In the opinion of the Directors, the Company is entirely transparent to the holders of the perpetual capital notes and therefore in the opinion of the Directors, upon redemption, the fair value of the available-for-sale financial asset would be approximately equal and opposite to the fair value of the perpetual capital notes.
+The terms and conditions of the available-for-sale financial asset are exactly matched to that of the perpetual Capital Notes, except for the 1.3 basis point difference between the respective coupon rates.
+In the opinion of the Directors, the Company is entirely transparent to the holders of the perpetual Capital Notes and therefore in the opinion of the Directors, upon redemption, the fair value of the available-for-sale financial asset would be approximately equal and opposite to the fair value of the perpetual Capital Notes.

-The fair value of the perpetual capital notes was based on the quoted price on the Frankfurt Stock Exchange dated 18th December 2014 at 64% (31st December 2013: 90.925%) being the last trade date closest to the year end.
+The fair value of the perpetual Capital Notes was based on the traded price on the Frankfurt Stock Exchange on 29th December 2015 at 82.50%, the last observable traded price (31st December 2014: 64%).
 Alternative prices may be available on other stock exchanges.
-The Directors have considered the frequency and volume of trades observed in Frankfurt Stock Exchange to be more active than alternative markets available to the Company and therefore have considered such to be the principal market.
+The Directors have considered the frequency and volume of trades observed and noted that these appeared to be higher on the Frankfurt Stock Exchange than alternative markets where information is available to the Company and therefore consider the Frankfurt Stock Exchange to be the principal market.

-The fair values of the perpetual capital notes have been estimated for disclosure purposes only.
-The last traded price may be different to the theoretical valuation that would be generated for such securities through a model using the underlying characteristics of the security and may differ from the last traded prices observable on other stock exchanges.
+The fair values of the perpetual Capital Notes have been estimated for disclosure purposes only.
+The last traded price may be different to the theoretical valuation that would be generated for such securities through a model using the underlying characteristics of the security and may be different from the price that could be achieved upon sale.
 Such differences may be significant.
-In addition, the value of the perpetual capital notes is limited to the net proceeds available from the Company.
+In addition, the value of the perpetual Capital Notes is limited to the net proceeds available from the Company.